-14 Install the engine to the loader. (fig. C2214) Have a helper inside the cab to line up the engine U- Joint to the hydrostatic pump input shaft. (fig. C2219) Align the engine U-Joint in a straight line with the hydrostatic pump.
+14 Install the engine to the loader. (fig. C3639) Have a helper inside the cab to line up the engine U- Joint to the hydrostatic pump input shaft. (fig. C3644) Align the engine U-Joint in a straight line with the hydrostatic pump.
 Failure to align the U- Joint properly will cause premature U- Joint failure.

-- 15 Install the engine mounting bolts to the isolators.
-Torque the bolts to 60 ft lbs.
-(81.6 Nm).(fig. C536) - 16 Connect the various electrical connections, routing wires carefully to prevent chaffing.
+15 Install the engine mounting bolts to the isolators.
+Torque the bolts to 80 ft / lbs.
+(109 Nm).(fig. C3612) 16 Connect the various electrical connections, routing wires carefully to prevent chaffing.
 Tie the wires with Zip ties as required.
-Be sure all ground point are clean. - 17 Install the intake and exhaust systems.
+Be sure all ground point are clean.
+17 Install the intake and exhaust systems.

-- 18 Install the coolant over flow tank and hoses. (fig. C2222) - 19 Connect the fuel supply and turn on the fuel tank petcock. - 20 Bleed the air from the fuel lines. - 20 Check the engine oil and coolant level. - 21 Check again for any loose wires that may be dangling free. - 22 Test fire the engine. - 23 Check the oil cooler shroud to make sure presses against the engine radiator.
-See section 1-6.
+18 Install the coolant over flow tank and hoses. (fig. C3625)

+19 Connect the fuel supply and turn on the fuel tank petcock.

+- 20 Bleed the air from the fuel lines. - 20 Check the engine oil and coolant level.

+21 Check again for any loose wires that may be dangling free.

+22 Test fire the engine.